uwiuw/Point-and-Stare-CMS-Functions/readme.txt

 Simply add to your WordPress theme's MU folder (or create one) and the functions will automatically become active.

-Point and Stare plugs updater notifier (optional)
+Point and Stare plugins updater notifier (optional)
 If you want to be informed when the plugin is updated also install the pands-notifier.php file into your mu-plugins folder.
 This step is totally optional.